 In this post, I’ll give you a very basic definition of collaboration and collaboration tools, and what digital collaboration tools are used for in business and creative services.
 Then I’ll talk about the good, bad, and ugly aspects of using collaboration tools.

 Next, I’ll give some examples of enterprise collaboration tools and guidelines for picking the best collaboration tool for your team or project.
-Finally, I’ll show you how we’ve streamlined Google G Suite with VOGSY to create the type of creative Google cloud collaboration that keeps us on track and successful.
+Finally, I’ll show you how we’ve streamlined Google Workspace with VOGSY to create the type of creative Google cloud collaboration that keeps us on track and successful.

 What is collaboration, anyway?

 So many tools, apps and services jumped on the digital collaboration bandwagon that it’s hard to even know what “collaboration” is supposed to mean anymore.
 Let’s break it down to its most essential meaning: